hunkeelin/SuperCA/README.md

 When a request come in, it will search for the hostname and do a reverse hostname lookup and split the directory by "." and read the configuration accordingly.
 By default it will try to read the config /tmp/config.
 The config should follow the following format:

 ```
 // The name of the ca to sign any csr request.
 All the cacert name should be located in $capath in CA.conf.
-E.G devca.crt
+E.G devca
-cacrt=
+signca=
 // Same as above but for keys.
 E.G devca.key
-cakey=
-// Whether to sign this csr and return a CA cert.
-True/False (Default: False)
 isca=
 // Whether it is even allow to sign any request at all.
 True/False (Default: False)
 allow=